While you may want to give your money to charity, it’s difficult to know how to get started. Here are 5 different ways that you can give to charity.

 Your skills are valued by organisations including charities.
 These include legal, financial, influencing, communication and fund-raising skills.
 You use these skills by joining a community board to help improve an organisation’s governance arrangements.
 Your skills are incredibly valuable and you should apply them to an organisation whose work you truly believe in.

 We can choose to give as a social activity through fundraising.
 More of us are choosing to undertake fundraising activities with our friends.
 Whether it’s the ice bucket challenge, asking for donations rather than gifts on our birthday or joining community run, giving as part of a group can be a powerful way to donate money.

 Giving as part of a group can make charity fun.
 You’re likely to enjoy the experience and are more motivated to raise funds as a team activity.
 Four people raising funds will collect more money for a charity than one person could.
 It also encourages more people in your community to donate, increasing the total amount of money going to charity organisations.

 Giving to charity is a deeply personal act.

-You work hard for your money and choosing how and why you might give to an organisation is something that should be methodically thought through and be meaningful to you.
-Giving away money has benefits for your health, your taxes and the community you live in.
-Take advantage of some of those benefits today by taking action and looking at how you can give your money, time and skills to an organisation and cause you care about.
+You work hard for your money and choosing how you’ll give money to an organisation is no one’s choice but yours.
+Giving money to charity has benefits for your health, your taxes and the community you live in.
+Take advantage of some of those benefits today by looking at how you can give your money, time or skills to a cause you care about.